jiayi42/minimal/index.md

 We do not ring the words as we cannot recognize any obvious topics in LDA topic models in our labeled tweets data.

-### Thus, we offer three solutions to the problems, respectively.
+*   ### Thus, we offer three solutions to the problems, respectively.

 *   Data Cleaning
 *   COVID Tweet Collection and Efficient Corroborative Labeling Process
-*   The topics of tweets are more messy and changing more swiftly than the factcheck website.
+*   General machine learning model deployment for varying data.

 ## Let us start to fight against the ultimate evil of COVID Fake News on Twitter!